Geduifx/My-first-SQL-project/README.md

-## My first SQL project
+## SQL job listings

-Since I started learning SQL I was interested how popular it is in job listings:
+I was interested how popular SQL is in job listings:

-1. I searched for SQL keyword in CVbankas.lt page, got 145 listings.
+1. Searched for SQL keyword in CVbankas.lt page, got 145 listings.
 2. Scraped results.
 3. Cleaned and analysed data with SQL.
 4. Used Power BI to visualize results.

-To scrape search results I used Web Scraper - Free Web Scraping Chrome extension.
+To scrape search results used Web Scraper - Free Web Scraping Chrome extension.
 Exported results as CSV.
 Created PostgresSQL data base using Valentina Studio and imported CSV.
 Backed up database with Create dump.

-For next project it would be interesting to create own Python script to performe customized scraping and get a cleaner data, automate load to SQL database.
+For next project it would be interesting to create own Python script to perform customized scraping and get a cleaner data, automate load to SQL database.

 [I analysed data with SQL.]
 Only 4 job titles contained SQL, so I arranged job titles in to 10 categories: